AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### All Points

+You can configure the font of a Word Tree.
+Use the following methods:

 * {api:anychart.charts.Wordtree#fontColor}fontColor(){api} to set the font color
 * {api:anychart.charts.Wordtree#fontDecoration}fontDecoration(){api} to set the font decoration
 * {api:anychart.charts.Wordtree#fontFamily}fontFamily(){api} to set the font family – Verdana, Helvetica, Arial, etc.